amitanilkulkarni/iitm-thesis-template/readme.md

 3. Now copy the file `iitmdiss.layout` inside `C:\Program Files (x86)\LyX 2.1\Resources\layouts`.

 4. Now open `MiKTeX Package Manager (Admin)` from start menu.
 We need to install three packages, `caption`, `natbib` and `threeparttable` from there.
 You can search using the Name field on the top bar.
 Then right click and choose Install on the shown package.

-(NOTE: If you get download errors, go to `Repository>Change Repository`.
+If you get download errors, go to `Repository>Change Repository`.
 Choose any of the available ones.
-That should fix it.)
+That should fix it.

 5. After this is done, open `cmd.exe` and type: `texhash`